-- 266. The following documents are to be submitted for a new or renewal application: - a.
+- 268. The following documents are to be submitted for a new or renewal application: - a.
 Application form - b.
 Immigration status - c.
 Details of all vehicles and drivers to be operated - d.
-Certificate or search results on criminal convictions (if not currently licensed as a driver) obtained within the last month - e.
+Basic DBS - e.
 Safeguarding Vulnerable Passengers policy - f.
-Pass/completion certificate for Safeguarding Awareness training (unless the applicant is a licensed driver) - g.
-Public liability/employer liability insurance certificates - h.
-Licence fee - 267.
+Policy on employing ex-offenders - g.
+Pass/completion certificate for Safeguarding Awareness training (unless the applicant is a licensed driver) - h.
+Public liability insurance certificate - i.
+Employer liability insurance certificate (where applicable) - j.
+Licence fee - 269.
 Officers may require a site visit prior to the determination of the licence.